 Campers are supervised daily for proper grooming and cleanliness by their cabin counselors and their division directors.
 Campers are required to take a daily shower and brush their teeth twice a day.
 Periodic wellness assessments are made by the infirmary staff to confirm good health.
 On sunny days campers are checked for the application of sunscreen.
 Sunscreen stations are located throughout camp.
 (Back To Top)

 Safety always comes first at Camp Lohikan.
-Our risk management manuals address the operation of every program and facility where campers could potentially get hurt.
-These manuals delineate required supervision levels, equipment checks, and operating guidelines to ensure the safe participation of all campers.
+Our risk management manuals address the operation of every program and facility where injury is possible.
+These manuals establish required supervision levels, equipment checks, and operating guidelines to ensure the safe participation of all campers.

 Safety procedures are an integral part of every daily activity.
 Every activity is staffed by instructors who have their skills verified and have received the training required to safely operate the activity.
 All activity equipment is the very best available and designed to assure the maximum safety of our campers.
 Safety procedures for each activity are carefully reviewed with campers prior to participation and all safety procedures are strictly enforced.

 Campers and staff are trained to recognize and respond to signals in case of an emergency.
 Emergency procedures are practiced by way of drills held early in every session.
 We train our staff in first aid and CPR during the staff orientation period.
-We also train staff members in the proper use of fire extinguishers (attached to every building).
-We even have our own fire truck at camp that we use in staff training!
+We also train staff members in the proper use of fire extinguishers, which are attached to every building.
 (Back To Top)

 In addition to the ACA accreditation, we are inspected annually by the Pennsylvania Health Department and the Department of Environmental Resources.
 Regular inspections by these agencies cover buildings, food service, dining hall, kitchen, septic systems, drinking water, and lake water.
-We have always received top ratings from the state agencies and the ACA.
+We continue to receive top ratings from the state agencies and the ACA.
 (Back To Top)

-Junior campers never leave the sight of their cabin counselor(s) – day or night.
-During the day intermediate and senior campers (11 and older) participate in the camp’s elective program and travel to activities according to their individualized schedule.
-As they travel from one activity site to another they are supervised by attendance supervisors, members of the senior staff and instructor staff members.
-Campers are checked in and out of activity sites by instructors with the use of a computerized attendance roster.
-If a camper does not report to an activity as scheduled, a member of the camp’s attendance supervisory staff is notified and the camper is located and the absence is investigated.
-The computerized elective program provides for the accountability of every camper participating in the program.
+JUNIOR campers (fifth graders and younger) never leave the sight of their cabin counselor(s) – day or night.
+During the day INTERMEDIATE and SENIOR campers (sixth graders and older) participate in the camp’s elective program and travel to activities according to their individualized schedule.
+As they travel from one activity site to another they are supervised by members of the senior staff and instructor staff members.
+Campers are checked in and out of activity sites by instructors with the use of a computer generated attendance roster.
+If a camper does not report to an activity as scheduled, a member of the camp’s attendance supervisory staff locates the camper and the absence is investigated.
+The computer generated elective program provides for the accountability of every camper participating in the program.
 Activity attendance is required and a condition of enrollment.
 (Back To Top)

 At least one cabin counselor returns to the cabin with the campers at curfew.
 The cabin counselor(s) supervise the campers as they get ready for bed.
-After lights out the cabin counselor(s) remains at the cabin.
-In addition to counselor coverage, 3 members of the camp’s senior staff are scheduled night duty and confirm that all is well by visiting the cabins up until 12:30am.
-At 12:30am all staff members return to their quarters and the night watch person takes over.
+After lights-out the cabin counselor(s) remains at the cabin.
+In addition to counselor coverage, three members of the camp’s senior staff are scheduled night duty and confirm that all is well by visiting the cabins up until 12:30am.
+At 12:30am, all staff members return to their quarters and the night watch takes over.

 All senior staff members live on camp grounds and are accommodated in close proximity to the living quarters of our campers - no more than 50’ away.
 This close proximity puts our most mature adult staff members in locations convenient to supplement the supervision provided by cabin counselors.
 Senior staff members are available 24 hours a day.
 (Back To Top)

-In our 56 years of camp operation we have never had a security concern or situation arise that endangered any of our camp residents.
-We are located in a secluded area which has seen little development in 50 years.
+In our 60 years of camp operation we have never had a security concern or situation arise that endangered any of our camp residents.
+We are located in a secluded area which has seen little development in 60 years.
 We are not close to a city, main highway or thoroughfare.
-The camp is situated on 1200 acres which is only accessible by a 2 mile long dirt road.
-For added security, we have a security station located at the top of the camp’s driveway that is staffed by an individual who checks everyone in and out of camp.
-In addition, Lohikan’s lake is a private, spring fed lake, completely surrounded by camp property.
-Unlike shared or public lakes, it is not accessible to outsiders.
+The camp is situated on 1200 acres, which is only accessible by a two mile long dirt road.
+The camp entrance is gated and monitored.
+No one enters the camp grounds without clearance.
+In addition, the camp is equipped with security cameras in certain areas.
+Lastly, Lohikan’s lake is private and surrounded by camp property.
+Lake use is restricted to camp residents.
 (Back To Top)

 Our food selection accommodates even the pickiest eaters!
-Eating healthy and supplying the proper nutrition is imperative, especially when campers exercise daily.
+Eating healthy and supplying the proper nutrition is imperative, especially when campers are so active.
 So we provide food that tastes good and is good for them.

-Our chefs are culinary professionals who have been preparing healthy and nutritious meals for Lohikan campers for many years.
+Our camp chefs are culinary professionals who have been preparing healthy and nutritious meals for Lohikan campers for many years.
 Our menus have been designed by a nutritionist to be well-rounded and appealing to kids.
-The menu is "Kosher-style" (no pork or shelled-seafood) and is served cafeteria style in well-balanced three course meals with plentiful fruits, vegetables, milk and juices.
+The menu is "Kosher-style" (no pork or shelled-seafood) and is served buffet style in well-balanced three course meals with plentiful fruits, vegetables, milk and juices.
 A vegetarian entree is offered at every meal as well as an alternate to the main entree.
-Our breakfast bar offers a variety of cereals, fruit, yogurt and other delicious items, in addition to a hot entrée.
+Our breakfast bar offers a variety of cereals, fruit, yogurt and other delicious items, in addition to a hot, home-cooked entrée.
 Lunch and dinner meals feature two large salad bars, baked potato bar and a pasta bar.
-Fresh fruit is available at every meal.
 Weekly barbecues and lakeside picnics are favorites with our campers.
-We also vary the menu with weekly theme dinners, including Italian, Asian, Mexican, Western and a beach party Luau!
+We also vary the menu with weekly theme dinners, including Italian, Asian, Mexican, Western and a Beach Party Luau!

 Campers and counselors sit together by cabin in the dining hall and all meal servings are unlimited.
 No one ever leaves the table hungry!
 A sample menu is posted on our website and can be viewed by clicking here.
 (Back To Top)

-No. Save your money.
-Lohikan supplies campers with a camp t-shirt which is worn when the camper participates in an inter-camp game or attends an off-camp trip.
+Lohikan supplies campers with a Camp Lohikan t-shirt, which is worn when the camper participates in an inter-camp game or attends an off-camp trip.
 There is nothing you are required to purchase.
 Camp uniforms are expensive and are typically only worn at camp.
-The argument for camp uniforms is that the uniform reduces “clothes competition” among campers.
-We haven’t seen that at Lohikan.
-Our kids typically wear comfortable clothes that won’t cause heartache if they get a few grass stains.
+The argument that camp uniforms reduce “clothes competition” has little application to Lohikan where our campers are not overly distracted by fashion and typically wear comfortable clothes.
 (Back To Top)

 Laundry service is supplied as part of the camp tuition.
 Clothing is collected by cabin on a weekly basis.
 The laundry is washed and dried with commercial equipment located on the campgrounds.
 The laundry is completed and returned to the cabin within 24 hours.
-Based upon the laundry schedule and turnaround time we recommend that your child have enough clothes to last 8 days.
-(Back To Top)
+Based upon the laundry schedule and turnaround time we recommend that your child have enough clothes to last eight days.

 As a parent, we know that it is important for you to keep up to date with the progress of your child.
-Therefore, we encourage you to call as often as you would like.
+Parents are free to telephone the camp as often as they like.
 Your child’s division director (the adult senior staff leader of the child’s age group) will get back to you in a timely manner and provide you with an up-to-date status report on your child.

 The camp policy regarding outgoing phone calls (campers calling home) is based upon the understanding that phone calls can be the most challenging form of contact for campers.
 Hearing a parent’s voice can be difficult even for a well adjusted camper.
-Consequently, we limit campers to 4 phone calls for the summer.
-Phone calls home can be scheduled at the rate of 1 every 2 weeks.
-No phone calls are made within the first 10 days of the camper’s arrival into camp.
+Consequently, we limit campers to one phone call every two weeks.
+No phone calls are made within the first ten days of the camper’s arrival into camp.
 (Back To Top)